Pipes and Filters

 Why Does

-removes adjacent duplicated lines from its input.
-For example, the filedata-shell/data/salmon.txt
+uniqremoves adjacent duplicated lines from its input.
+For example, the filedata-shell/data/salmon.txtcontains:coho coho steelhead coho steelhead steelheadRunning the command

 $ sort salmon.txt | uniq